Mobility Scooters and Potholes: A Guide to Staying Safe

 • Regularly inspect & maintain your scooter for safe operation, report any existing ones & join community efforts in improving road safety.

-Potholes are one of the leading causes of mobility scooter crashes, research has shown.
-Find out more about our Safer Mobility Campaign and get your free copy of our safety guide & visibility sticker bundle.
+Find out more about our Safer Mobility Campaign and get your free copy of our safety guide and visibility sticker bundle.

 How Do Potholes Form?